awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 # Table\.Query Method in the AWS SDK for \.NET<a name="QueryMidLevelDotNet"></a>

 The `Query` method enables you to query your tables\.
-You can only query the tables that have a composite primary key \(partition key and sort key\)\.
-If your table's primary key is made of only a partition key, then the `Query` operation is not supported\.
+You can query only the tables that have a composite primary key \(partition key and sort key\)\.
+If your table's primary key is made of only a partition key, the `Query` operation is not supported\.
 By default, `Query` internally performs queries that are eventually consistent\.
 To learn about the consistency model, see [Read Consistency](HowItWorks.ReadConsistency.md)\.

 The `Query` method provides two overloads\.
 The minimum required parameters to the `Query` method are a partition key value and a sort key filter\.
 You can use the following overload to provide these minimum required parameters\.